iremkenar/bankistApp/README.md

 - Request a loan from the bank
 - Delete their account

-Please see the login credentials for the users below: js-1111 jd-2222 stw-333
+Here are the login credentials for the users: js-1111 jd-2222 stw-333